Berry Gordy: Motown Record Corporation

+Berry Gordy House, known as the Motown mansion, in Detroit's Boston-Edison Historic District.

 Gordy reinvested the profits from his songwriting success into producing.
 In 1957, he discovered the Miracles (originally known as the Matadors) and began building a portfolio of successful artists.
 In 1959, with the encouragement of Miracles leader Smokey Robinson, Gordy borrowed $800 from his family to create an R&B record company.
 Originally, Gordy wanted to name the new label Tammy Records, after the song recorded by Debbie Reynolds.
-However, that name was taken, and he chose the name Tamla Records.
+That name was taken, and he chose the name Tamla Records.
 The company began operating on January 12, 1959.

 "Come to Me" by Marv Johnson was issued as Tamla 101.
 United Artists Records picked up "Come to Me" for national distribution, as well as Johnson's more successful follow-up records such as "You Got What It Takes", co-produced by Gordy, who also received a co-writer credit, though the song was originally written and recorded by guitarist Bobby Parker for Vee-Jay Records a year and a half earlier.

 Gordy's next release was the only 45 ever issued on his Rayber label, featuring Wade Jones with an unnamed female backup group.
 The record did not sell well and is now one of the rarest issues from the Motown stable.
 Berry's third release was "Bad Girl" by the Miracles, the first release on the Motown record label.
 "Bad Girl" was a solid hit in 1959 after Chess Records picked it up.
 Barrett Strong's "Money (That's What I Want)" initially appeared on Tamla and then charted on Gordy's sister's label, Anna Records, in February 1960.

-It was the Miracles who gave the label its first million-selling hit single, with the 1960 Grammy Hall of Fame smash, "Shop Around" and this song, and its follow up hits, "You've Really Got a Hold on Me" (another Grammy Hall of Fame-inducted hit), "Mickey's Monkey","What's So Good About Goodbye", and "I'll Try Something New", made the Miracles the label's first stars.
+The Miracles who gave the label its first million-selling hit single, with the 1960 Grammy Hall of Fame smash, "Shop Around" and this song, and its follow up hits, "You've Really Got a Hold on Me" (another Grammy Hall of Fame-inducted hit), "Mickey's Monkey","What's So Good About Goodbye", and "I'll Try Something New", made the Miracles the label's first stars.

 The Tamla and Motown labels were then merged into a new company, Motown Record Corporation, incorporated on April 14, 1960.
 In 1960, Gordy signed an unknown singer, Mary Wells, who became the fledgling label's second star, with Smokey Robinson penning her hits "You Beat Me to the Punch", "Two Lovers", and "My Guy".
 The Miracles' hit "Shop Around" peaked at No. 1 on the national R&B charts in late 1960 and at No. 2 on the Billboard magazine pop charts on January 16, 1961 (No. 1 pop, Cash Box), which established Motown as an independent company worthy of notice.
 Later in 1961, the Marvelettes' "Please Mr. Postman" made it to the top of both charts.